 - Soft Brexit

 - Transition Period

-Just after the Brexit vote, “What is the EU?”, “What does it mean to leave the EU?” became the most searched phrases in the UK.
-Many of the Britons are saying that they were wrong to have voted to leave the EU.
-A significant shift has been observed among those who voted for such a step that has put the fortunes of the country on stakes.
-Bregret is increasing according to surveys and polls conducted.
+Bregret: Just after the Brexit vote, many Britons started feeling that they were wrong to have voted to leave the EU.
+Bregret or ‘Brexit regret’ is increasing according to surveys and polls conducted.
 More than 4 million people had signed a petition calling for a second EU referendum in the initial days after the Brexit vote.
 However, the British government had rejected the prospects of another vote.